BigVeezus/fx-service/README.md

    (tests for wallet service and fx service complete)

 7. **Access the API**
-   The API will be available at `http://localhost:3000`
+   The API will be available at `http://localhost:3000`, The Doc are available at `http://localhost:3000/docs`

 ## Key Assumptions